-Building a startup can be exciting since it gives one the opportunity to become their own boss and turn their passion into profit.
+Building a startup can be exciting since it allows one to become their boss and turn their passion into profit.
 Besides brainstorming for new products or services and serving customers, it requires proper handling of finances.
-This involves having a detailed understanding of who owns what by creating a capitalisation table.
+This involves having a detailed understanding of how to build a capitalisation table.

 What Is a Capitalisation Table?